How To Pack Lunch Like A Pro

-One of the biggest reasons so many of us are put off by a bagged lunch is that we haven’t figured out the best way to keep a particular food fresh; common blunders include packing it too early and using the wrong containers.
+One of the biggest reasons so many of us are put off by a packed lunch is that we haven’t figured out the best way to keep a particular food fresh; common blunders include packing it too early and using the wrong containers.
 Toronto-based Aviva Wittenberg has come up against almost every obstacle in nearly a decade of packing school lunches for her kids and work ones for herself.
-She started sharing her packing tips on Instagram and her self-titled food blog, and recently published Lunchbox with Penguin Random House, a cookbook that includes 75 recipes and years’ worth of secrets.
+She started sharing her packing tips on Instagram, her self-titled food blog, and Lunchbox, a cookbook that includes 75 recipes and years’ worth of secrets.

 According to Wittenberg, there are only two key ingredients to a delicious packed lunch: planning ahead and investing in great gear.
 Here’s her best advice for A+ packing.